vinaya-class/vinaya-class.github.io/src/15-arguments-2.md

 Other bhikkhus should not commune, affiliate (e.g. participate in _pāṭimokkha_) or lie down in the same dwelling with a suspended bhikkhu.

-There is no offence if one knows the bhikkhu has already given up his wrong view, but has not yet been formally restored.
+There is no offense if one knows the bhikkhu has already given up his wrong view, but has not yet been formally restored.

 ## Pc 70, Expelled novice